exploring self-realization, sacred personhood, and full humanity

 Charlotte Dresser, Life Here And Hereafter (1927): transcribed by Dresser, words sent from the other side: "We see many who come here who had thought they had made an alliance which would last forever, who had no real conception of such happiness.
 It is felt only once by anyone, and can never be mistaken when it really comes.
 I have watched the growth of several such attractions here, and I realize that the earth-life seldom encounters the real thing.
 Many married people continue here together for a long time, and yet gradually drift apart as they learn the true laws governing such matings.
 It is always happiness, however.
 Such separations here are never accompanied by sorrow."

-All of which is to say, we will not, and should not, be terribly surprised to learn that divorce will be a necessary “pruning,” a readjustment of our living situations, a natural part of growing up, as we discover our “true selves” and what we really need for our eternal lives – and not only “what” we need, but “with whom.”
+All of which is to say, we will not, and should not, be terribly shocked to learn that divorce will be a necessary “pruning,” a readjustment of our living situations, a natural part of growing up, as we discover our “true selves” and what we really need for our eternal lives – and not only “what” we need, but “with whom.”

 suffering our way into wisdom